mtumilowicz/groovy258-dsl-closure-workshop/README.md

         ```

 # state machine
-* simplest infinite state machine: state: consecutive numbers, function: incrementation
+* simplest infinite state machine
+   * state: consecutive numbers,
+   * function: incrementation
 * finite-state machine (FSM)
     * it is a model of computation based on a hypothetical machine made of one or more states
         * only one single state of this machine can be active at the same time